hacrot3000/solhacker/README.md

 * more and more flash games try to protect their save files by encoding the data in some mime format or something. in that case this script is practically useless.
-* this script is old. it was written years ago
-(around the time pyamf 0.6.1 was released). i just brushed it up to put it on github.

 License
 -------